The Dover Road

 Holly robison

-Holly Robison [she/hers] (Director) is Co-Artistic Director of Ghostlight Ensemble and a Chicago-based director, actor and improvisor.
-Favorite directing credits include An Ideal Husband, Picasso at the Lapin Agile and A Midsummer Night’s Dream.
+Holly Robison [she/hers] (Director) is Co-Artistic Director with Ghostlight Ensemble and a Chicago-based director, actor and improvisor.
+For Ghostlight, she has directed Alabama Story, An Ideal Husband, Picasso at the Lapin Agile and its annual immersive Holiday Spirits at the Driehaus Museum.
+Additional directing credits include Angel Street (Gaslight) and A Midsummer Night’s Dream.
 She also conceived Ghostlight's ongoing reading series, For Your (Re)Consideration, which explores historically overlooked works by female writers.
-She has directed a number of readings for this series, including Plays for Women!
-A Night of Suffrage Plays & Shadow of a Doubt at Driehaus Museum and The Woman of Colour, which she also co-adapted with Ghostlight Ensemble member Song Marshall.
+She has directed a number of readings for this series, including Plays for Women!: A collection of overlooked suffrage plays & Shadow of a Doubt and The Woman of Colour, which she also co-adapted with Ghostlight Ensemble member Song Marshall.
 She has studied directing with various organizations, including the summer program, A Practical Approach to Directing at Yale School of Drama, and is a member of Lincoln Center Directors Lab.
-She is also a Cast Member and Producer with Improvised Jane Austen.
+She is also a cast member and producer with Improvised Jane Austen.

 Kasey Wolfgang